AnnaNCS/scheduling_algorithms/README.md

 	..
 WAIT TIME
 	__ CPU TIME
-	p1 arrives at t1, is the first one, finishes at t4 p2 arrives at t3, has CPU time of 2 p3 arrives at t4, has CPU time of 1
+	p1 arrives at t1, is the first one, and finishes at t4 p2 arrives at t3, has CPU time of 2 p3 arrives at t4, has CPU time of 1
 	=> p3 start first at t4 and finishes at t5